ardunn/mmai/README.md

 An experiment in using applied statistics and machine learning towards predicting fight outcomes.

+### Features
+* Contains data for fighters outside the UFC
+* Combines multiple reputable(ish) data sources
+* uses time series in combination with aggregate stats to make predictions

 ### Using mmai

 There are 3 steps to using mma-ai.